zr-tex8r/BXcjkjatype/README.md

   * `scale=<real>`: Sets the scaling factor for CJK fonts.

-Note: One cannot employ the scaling when using the font setting of the `ipaex-type1` option.
+(With version 0.3 or later, one can employ the scaling even with the `ipaex-type1` option.)

 #### Other options